MatthewLane412/stock-analysis/README.md

 ## Results

-Utilizing VBA within Excel to complete this project, I have created an easily and automated way to repeat this deliverable.
+Utilizing VBA within Excel to complete this project, I have created an easy and automated way to repeat this deliverable.

 Some of the techniques used were:
 - Setting variables (e.g. ```Dim startTime As Single```)